Melville Syme

 Melville Arthur Syme QSM is a community leader from Kaikōura, New Zealand, who has been involved in a wide range of community groups and activities in the town.

 Kaikōura Lions Club

 Syme has been a member of the Kaikōura Lions Club since 1968 and became president after just six years.
+By 2023, he had been a member of the club for 55 years.
 He was District Governor from 2001 to 2002.